ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 See {{RFC4086}} for additional information on randomness requirements.

-Providers MUST provide clear instructions on when a verifying record can be removed.
-The user SHOULD de-provision the resource record provisioned for a DNS-based domain control validation challenge once the one-time challenge is complete.
-These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}}, using the key `expiry` to hold a time after which it is safe to remove the verifying record.
-If this key-value format is used, the validation token should use the key `token`.
-For example:

-    _foo-challenge.example.com.
-IN   TXT  "token=3419...3d206c4,expiry=2023-02-08T02:03:19+00:00"

-Alternatively, if the record should never expire (i.e. if the same challenge is used repeatedly), the `expiry` can set to be `never`.

-    _foo-challenge.example.com.
-IN   TXT  "token=3419...3d206c4,expiry=never"
+This random token is placed in the RDATA as described in {{recommendations}}.

+# Recommendations {#recommendations}

+## TXT Record {#txt-record}

-If metadata is not used, then the unique token generated as-above can be placed as the only contents of the RDATA.
+The RECOMMENDED method of doing DNS-based domain control validation is to use DNS TXT records.
+The name is constructed as described in {{name}}, and RDATA MUST contain at least a Random Token (constructed as in {{random-token}}).
+If metadata (see {{metadata}}) is not used, then the unique token generated as-above can be placed as the only contents of the RDATA.
 For example:

     _foo-challenge.example.com.
 IN   TXT  "3419...3d206c4"